 I had a moment of doubt where I thought, “Is this the right thing to do?
 Could it be dangerous to take some random herbs that I don’t understand?”
 Then I laughed, because I’m already on two medications for my migraines that are comprised of a bunch of chemicals I don’t understand and that, quite frankly, doctors don’t understand.
 There’s very little concrete understanding in the medical community of what migraines are and why they happen and most migraine medications are off-label, meaning that they are approved to treat one thing, but doctors use them to treat another, like migraines.
 Truthfully, I’d rather use homeopathic remedies (even if they’re smelly-dirt-herbs) then continue to put chemicals in my body that doctors don’t understand.
 After a few days of grumbling, my tummy seems to have accepted the herbs and my acupuncturist said I should start to see some benefits.
 I otherwise haven’t noticed any side effects.
 We’ll see.
 Like everything here, this is an adventure.

-And then finally, amid all the hustle and bustle, Amaury and I recently decided to launch into a Parks and Rec marathon.
+Amid all the hustle and bustle, A and I recently decided to launch into a Parks and Rec marathon.
 It certainly is a breath of fresh air (particularly after watching all of A Handmaid’s Tale in one week).
 Whenever I feel down, I just ask myself, “What would Leslie Knope do?”